-Our institution believes that resource preservation is as important and also a necessary follow up process of resource creation.
-To this end, our institution follows established procedures for maintenance and upkeep of physical, academic and support facilities.
+Our institution believes that resource preservation is as important as resource creation and also asnecessary as follow up To this end, our institution follows established procedures for maintenance and upkeep of physical, academic and support facilities.
 Students and staff are, in the first place, educated to use the available facilities with great care and diligence to minimize repair costs.
-Maintenance of physical facilities - such as whitewashing, electrical repairs etc. are carried out by the PWD.
+Maintenance of physical carried out by the PWD.
 A small allotment is received every year for maintenance., which is first placed before the governing council and, based on the requirements of the departments, the funds are distributed.
 The departments then carry out the necessary maintenance and submit the bills.
 When the amount exceeds 5000/-, three quotations are called for and the maintenance contract awarded to the concern which quotes the lowest amount.
 This ensures the maintenance tasks are carried out with a great sense of responsibility towards government funds.
 Small time ad hoc maintenance tasks are happily carried out by the staff themselves from their own funds.